bcjarrett/jarrett-page/README.md

+# ~Disclaimer

+This project is out of date and is no longer hosted.
+The repository remains available for reference only.

-# jarrett_page
+# Simple Django Webapp

-This is a simple portfolio webpage built as a single-app django project.
+## Overview

+This repository contains the source code for a simple, single-app Django portfolio webpage.
+The site is designed to showcase knowledge of django & python basics, javascript and CSS, use of AWS services, static asset management, and simple server deployment.

+## Features

+- Django Web Application: A single-app Django project, showcasing a portfolio.
+- Hosting: The application is hosted on Heroku, with traffic routing via Cloudflare.
-Hosting is provided by heroku, traffic is routed via clodflare.
-Static assets are service via static.jarrett.page via AWS cloudfront.
+- Static Asset Management: Static assets are served via static.jarrett.page using AWS CloudFront.
+- Frontend: Utilizes Bootstrap 5 for styling, with a combination of jQuery and vanilla JavaScript for dynamic content management.

-Simple browserfy transpiling bundles and simplifys JS and CSS assets.
+- Asset Optimization: Browserify is used for transpiling, bundling, and simplifying JS and CSS assets.

-Styling is built on Bootstrap 5.
-Some jquery and vanilla JS is used to manage the page location and sidebar.